Exr0nProjects/learn_cpp/problems/contests/dated/2020_06_29/timing_log.md

 sort by strength, indirection and counting inversions? how to only count those with overlapping ranges?

-also is it possible to third wheel when there are only two people?

 #### Problem 3: poj2886

 "reverse" sieve of eratosthenes to find number with max factors under N,